Paulotuto/Native__tnns/README.md

-# TennisRankingGuess
+# TNNS

-TennisRankingGuess is a JavaScript and HTML project that challenges users to guess the current rankings of tennis players based on video clips sourced from a tennis API.
+TNNS is a JavaScript and HTML project that challenges users to guess the current rankings of tennis players based on video clips sourced from a tennis API.
 It provides an interactive and enjoyable way for tennis enthusiasts to test their knowledge of player rankings.

 ## Features:
 - **Video Clips:** Engaging tennis match clips from a video API.